Raghvendra Dubey* and Kushagra Dubey Pages 874 - 878 ( 5 )

-Background: COVID-19 which is known as the novel coronavirus was reported in December 2019 in Wuhan city, China and many of the patients have been contaminated by environmental contamination and transmission from one human to another.
+Background: COVID-19 which is known as the novel coronavirus was reported in December 2019 in Wuhan city, China and many people have been contaminated by environmental contamination and transmission from one human to another until now.

-Objective: The objective of work is to establish the inhibitory potential of nicotiflorin, a Kaempferol 3-O-rutinoside flavonoid, against the deadly coronavirus (COVID-19) 6W63 (main protease 3Clpro protein), using molecular docking approach.
+Objective: The objective of the present work is to establish the inhibitory potential of nicotiflorin, a Kaempferol 3-O-rutinoside flavonoid, against the deadly coronavirus (COVID-19) 6W63 (main protease 3Clpro protein), using molecular docking approach.

 Conclusion: Molecular docking studies have confirmed that the affinity of flavonoid nicotiflorin with the amino acids of the viral protein 6W63 was relatively more than the standard X77.
 For the effective treatment of novel coronavirus COVID-19, the effectiveness of the identified flavonoid nicotiflorin can further be evaluated for safety and efficacy parameters at both preclinical and clinical stages.

 Coronavirus, COVID-19, flavonoid, molecular docking studies, molegro virtual docker, nicotiflorin.

 Department of Pharmaceutical Chemistry, Matoshri Institute of Pharmacy, Yeola, Nashik, Maharashtra 423401, Department of Pharmaceutical Chemistry, Smriti College of Pharmaceutical Education; 4/1 Pipliya Kumar, MR-11, Dewas Naka Indore, Madhya Pradesh 452010